Children's Vaccines - Answers To Your All Questions

 Why timely vaccination matters:

-• Babies are most vulnerable to diseases in the first year
+• Babies are most vulnerable to many diseases in the first year

-• No evidence that spreading out is safer
+• There is no evidence that spreading out the schedule is safer

 Q: What if baby is slightly sick on vaccination day?